dave-hudson/c8/doc/c8_integer_integer.md

 integer(const std::string &v)
 ```

-Construct an integer by parsing the string `v`.  `v` may have a prefix of "0" for an octal value, or "0x" for a hexadecimal value.  `v` may also be prefaced with a '-' or '+' to indicate a negative or positive value respectively.
+Constructs a `c8::integer` by parsing the string `v`.  `v` may have a prefix of "0" for an octal value, or "0x" for a hexadecimal value.  `v` may also be prefaced with a '-' or '+' to indicate a negative or positive value respectively.

 ### Exceptions ###